 For decades, Microsoft Excel has been a foundational component in the way global businesses collect, analyze, track, and report data.
 As powerful and flexible as Excel is on its own, however, it can now also serve as a stepping-off point to something even more dynamic and efficient.

-By using Sheetcast to convert your spreadsheets from Excel into web applications you can streamline your workflows in ways you never imagined.
-Moving from Excel to application—fully functional web apps, accessible from any device—makes collaboration easier and more secure while enabling real-time tracking and reporting.
+By using Sheetcast to convert Excel spreadsheets into web application you can streamline your workflows in ways you never imagined.

 Excel will continue to serve its purpose as a versatile data tool for individual users and small, contained teams.
 But in today’s collaborative, fast-moving, web-based world, there are times when you need to expand its boundaries even further.
 While it’s possible for teams to work together with spreadsheets on the web, doing so can require a good deal of care and attention.
 When multiple users simultaneously edit an online spreadsheet, everyone must remain vigilant for version conflicts, which could otherwise lead to data discrepancies and errors.